||The sun is a mass of incandescent gas

-If properly proetcted, there ARE ways to look at the Sun.
+If properly protected, there ARE ways to look at the Sun.
 We can project it onto paper or even look at it through a telescope with solar filters.
 Solar events such as eclipses or transits (another planet passing in front of the Sun) are striking phenomena you won't want to miss, but you must carefully follow safety procedures.
 Don't let the requisite warnings scare you away from witnessing natural spectacles!
 You can experience the Sun safely, but it is vital that you protect your eyes at all times with the proper solar filters.
 No matter what recommended technique you use, do not stare continuously at the Sun.
 Take breaks and give your eyes a rest!
 Do not use sunglasses: they don't offer your eyes sufficient protection.
-See the NASA site at Eye Safety During Eclipses for definitive advice on safe solar viewing!
+See the NASA Eclipse 2017 site Eye Safety During Eclipses for definitive advice on safe solar viewing!

 Meet Your Star: Viewing the Sun Safely